braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/testing_and_more/ab_testing_with_random_buckets.md

 # A/B testing with random buckets

-> This article will cover the concept of A/B testing and Variants, how you can use them in your Braze campaigns, as well as how to assign and implement random bucket numbers to help gather useful data.
+> This article will cover the concept of A/B testing and variants, how you can use them in your Braze campaigns, as well as how to assign and implement random bucket numbers to help gather useful data.

 A random bucket number is a user attribute that can be used to create uniformly distributed segments of random users.
 These segments can be leveraged to conduct A/B tests for campaign variants over an extended period of time.